Loading index…

 Use a chore app for earning and an allowance app for managing what’s earned.

-💡 Pro tip: Most families begin with a free chore app for structure, then layer in an allowance app once kids start asking questions like “Where does my money go?”
+💡 Pro tip: Most families begin with a free chore app for structure, then add an allowance layer once kids start asking questions like “Where does my money go?”

 Real-Life Family Scenarios

-Now’s the time for money management.
-Pair your chore app with an allowance app like Greenlight or BusyKid so teens can see how consistent effort builds financial independence.
+In this stage, you can still track household responsibilities with a chore app, but pair it with an allowance app like Greenlight or BusyKid so teens can see how consistent effort builds financial independence.

 A Simple Weekly Flow That Works